 The director of the Solar Energy Technologies Office is Dr. Charlie Gay.
 See the leadership team.

-- Soft Costs – The soft costs subprogram works to develop strategies and solutions that directly reduce the costs and barriers to solar access and deployment.
-It supports leaders at the local level in developing innovative strategies and solutions that make going solar faster, cheaper, and easier.
-DOE-funded programs build networks to support the development and diffusion of proven and effective programs that establish clear pathways for sustainable solar deployment across the U.S., for the benefit of all Americans.
+- Soft Costs/Balance of Systems – The soft costs subprogram works to develop solutions that reduce the non-hardware costs of solar, helping to ensure that U.S. consumers have access to affordable energy choices and to reduce regulatory burdens on American families and businesses.
+This includes programs that prepare the workforce to meet the solar energy industry’s growing needs across the country.
+DOE-led initiatives build networks to support the development and diffusion of best practices that establish clear pathways for sustainable solar deployment across the U.S., for the benefit of all Americans.

-- Technology to Market – The technology to market subprogram—also known as Innovations in Manufacturing Competitiveness—investigates and validates groundbreaking, early-stage technology, software, and business models to strengthen early-stage concepts and move them toward readiness for greater private sector investment and scale-up to commercialization.
-Technology to market targets two significant funding gaps: funding of initial proof of concept and the pre-commercial stage.
-The subprogram funds projects that address innovations in solar, the energy grid, technology performance, supply chain, and manufacturing.
+- Technology to Market – The technology to market subprogram—also known as Innovations in Manufacturing Competitiveness—investigates and validates groundbreaking, early-stage solar technology to strengthen early-stage concepts and move them toward readiness for greater private sector investment and scale-up to commercialization.
+Technology to market, in close collaboration with the office’s other subprograms, also manages several prize programs, which leverage American innovation and competitive spirit to advance economic growth and energy security.

 What We Do

-After FOA applications undergo a rigorous peer-evaluated selection process, projects are selected for negotiation to receive DOE funding.
+After FOA applications undergo a rigorous peer review process, projects are selected for negotiation to receive DOE funding.
 Upon the successful completion of this negotiation process, including collaboration on a statement of project objectives, milestones, and budgets, projects can begin.
-After projects are selected, the FOA is officially a DOE funding program.
-View SETO's funding programs in each of the subprograms here: photovoltaics, concentrating solar thermal power, systems integration, soft costs, and technology to market.

 With nearly 300 projects, SETO helps to drive costs down and spur the solar energy innovation pipeline.
 Our success stories help to show the specific, measurable results from these projects.
 From solar cell technology breakthroughs to the software platforms and unlikely partnerships that are helping to reduce costs, these stories highlight the work behind solar's historic progress.